PIH/mirebalais-smoke-tests/README.md

 the "Run" buttons in the left margin.

 The tests must be configured to use a server that is compatible with the suite being run.

-# Writing tests

-These smoke tests use Selenium to drive the browser through tests.
-The trick to using Selenium is that after each "action" (such as clicking a button or link), you need to "[wait](https://www.softwaretestingmaterial.com/webdriverwait-selenium-webdriver/)" before you can "assert" that something has changed.
-If your tests are failing intermittently, it's a sure sign that there's somewhere you've forgotten a `new WebDriverWait(driver, 5).until(...);`.